1. Bluesky Feeds /

 Like count prediction

-The feed #Housing+ Trending gains approximately 0 likes per month.
+The feed #Housing+ Trending has not gained any likes in the last month.

 Feed Preview for #Housing+ Trending